 The report concluded that the current growth slump of vehicle sales is very likely to be a short-term market behavior and that there are strong indications of a continued growth trajectory, primarily led by the luxury, new-energy vehicle, and used car segments.

 The report also concluded that a market rebound is likely to have several implications for automakers and other upstream participants as competition intensifies, narrowing the opportunities for weak and challenger brands.
-The implications include that understanding consumers and their segmentation as well as reshaping the brand experience by tailoring to specific consumer demands will be key to remain competitive.
-Further, automobile companies must make better utilization of omnichannel while fixing the quality and safety pain points that usually comes with buying a used car.
+The implications include that understanding consumers and their segmentation as well as reshaping the brand experience by tailoring to specific consumer demands will be key to remaining competitive.
+Further, automobile companies must make better utilization of omnichannel while fixing the quality and safety pain points that usually come with buying a used car.

 These all ring a lot of growth potential for Autohome to provide more value throughout the automotive value chain, gain more user engagement across their media platform, and thus increase their share of dealer sales and automaker advertising budgets.